adamberryhuff/scalafix-named-params/readme.md

+NOTE: This fork will only apply named parameters to methods that have multiple parameters of the same type.

+---

 # Scalafix rule for Named Parameters

 This is a scalafix rule to add named parameters for your constructor and method calls.